-For instance, if an applicant chooses to apply for two grants, a district or community-based organization may submit one application for any of three options (1, 2 and 3).
+For instance, if an applicant chooses to apply for two grants, a district or CBO may submit one application for any of three options (1, 2 and 3).
 Likewise, if an applicant decides to apply for three grants, an applicant may choose to submit two applications in one option and one application in another option.